qel15/CS4127-A1-PENGI52505/README.md

             the prime minister at the time, Lee Kuan Yew, was overwhelmed with emotions and broke down as he had a vision to merge Malaysia and Singapore and believed that the union would benefit both countries in so many ways.
-He envisioned what people at that time called a "Malaysian Malaysia," where everyone would be treated equally with the same rights, creating a prosperous society.</p>
+He envisioned what people at that time called a "Malaysian Malaysia," where everyone would be treated equally with the same rights, creating a prosperous society.
+For a more detailed explanation, you can visit <a href="https://www.nlb.gov.sg/main/article-detail?cmsuuid=dc1efe7a-8159-40b2-9244-cdb078755013" target="_blank" class="link-color">this page</a>.</p>
                     <!--National Library Board Singapore.
 2014.
 Singapore’s Separation from Malaysia. [online] Available at: https://www.nlb.gov.sg/main/article-detail?cmsuuid=dc1efe7a-8159-40b2-9244-cdb078755013 [Accessed: 1 November 2024]-->
                 </div>
                 <!-- Button with link to video -->